 Felix Yusupov – Golden Boy of the Russian aristocracy

 Felix was born on March 24, 1887 in St. Petersburg, Russian Empire.
 Zinaida Nikolaevna, Felix’s mother, wanted to have a daughter.
-She even sewed a pink dress for the unborn child.
-So as a child he was dressed in girlish dresses.
+She even had sewed a pink dress for the unborn child.
+So as a child the boy was dressed in girlish dresses.
 Even in adulthood Felix liked to dress up in women’s suits.
-He was one of the first “freaks” of his time.
-He liked to come to the restaurant with a makeup, in a dress and performed romances.
-Even after the wedding with Irina Romanova he didn’t quit his old habits.
+He was one of the first freaks of his time.
+You know, he liked to come to the restaurant with a makeup, in a dress and performed romances.
+Even after the wedding with Irina Romanova, the niece of the Tsar Nicholas II, he didn’t quit his old habits.
 Their daughter Irina was born in 1915.

 In 1909-1912 he studied at Oxford University (University College), where he founded the Russian Society of Oxford University.
-When he entered Oxford, he preferred comfortable armchairs of London theaters to hard benches of university audiences.
+When Felix entered Oxford, he preferred comfortable armchairs of London theaters to hard benches of university audiences.
 For a while, he even acted in theater – an unheard infamy for the aristocracy.
-Moreover, he sang the female role instead of one of the “blue-eyed actresses” of Aquarium theater.
+Moreover, he sang the female role instead of one of the blue-eyed actresses of Aquarium theater.

-In 1910 he headed the first Russian automobile club, located in the house of the First Russian Insurance Company.
+In 1910 Yusupov headed the first Russian automobile club, located in the house of the First Russian Insurance Company.

 One of the participants of Rasputin’s murder, Oswald Rayner, Yusupov’s close friend, was an agent of British intelligence.
 Rasputin’s death was profitable for the British Empire, because he stood for peace with Germany.
 Kerensky, supporter of the British interests, freed Yusupov from exile.

 In 1932 the film Rasputin and the Empress was released.
 It was said that Irina Yusupova, Felix’s wife, was the mistress of Rasputin.
-Felix sued the movie studio MGM and won the case and received $ 25,000 as compensation.
+Felix sued the movie studio MGM, won the case and received $ 25,000 as compensation.